What is coronary artery disease?

 Treatment options may include:

 Medications – these are often employed with the goal of managing cholesterol levels and blood pressure.
-A/Prof Dion Stub may prescribe anticoagulants, beta-blockers, or other suitable medications to benefit your heart health.
+Prof Dion Stub may prescribe anticoagulants, beta-blockers, or other suitable medications to benefit your heart health.

 Bypass surgery – a heart surgeon grafts a new section of blood vessel to a coronary artery just above and below the site of the blockage, creating a new path for blood to flow through and reach the heart again.
 Bypass surgery is sometimes performed as an emergency treatment.